Jo-JPEG/flagstone-project-01/README.md

 The Favicon was created using [Favicon.io](https://favicon.io/favicon-generator/)

-Code for the collapsible nav bar was taken from the Code Institute Love Running Project.
+Code for the collapsible nav bar was taken from the [Code Institute Love Running Project](https://learn.codeinstitute.net).

-Code for collapsible buttons was taken from Bootstrap documentation.
+Code for collapsible buttons was taken from [Bootstrap documentation](https://getbootstrap.com/docs/5.3/components/collapse/).

-Code for the Tips section carousel was taken from Bootstrap via W3Schools.
+Code for the Tips section carousel was taken from Bootstrap via [W3Schools](https://www.w3schools.com/bootstrap5/bootstrap_carousel.php).

+Information on accessibility from [W3School's Accessibility Tutorial](https://www.w3schools.com/accessibility/index.php)

+Information about best practices for links from Adrian Roselli's [Link Targets and 3.2.5](https://adrianroselli.com/2020/02/link-targets-and-3-2-5.html)